rackerlabs/technical-blog/content/blog/2022/2022-06-28-migrate-data-from-mdf-file-to-ndf-file-in-same-file-group/index.md

 {{< /highlight >}}

-Here TestDB is the logical name of the file from which we want to remove the data i.e our mdf file.
+Here, TestDB is the logical name of the file from which we want to remove the data i.e our mdf file.
-Now once we started this operation, we need to keep track, how much the data is moved from mdf to ndf.
-You can use below query to keep the track of the same:
+Now once we have started this operation, we need to keep track on how much of the data is moved from mdf to ndf.
+You can use the below query to keep the track of the same:

 {{< highlight sql >}}